Health Care in Canada needs to see a pharmacist.

 Pharmacists encounter drug supply issues on a daily basis and they work hard to reduce the effects of these disruptions on their patients.
 They work with suppliers, prescribers and insurers to source affected medications, identify alternatives and counsel patients on changes to their medication therapy.
 However, they know that switching medications comes with increased health risks and anxiety for patients.

 Beyond the health consequences, drug shortages are also increasing the costs of health care.
 Patients may need to travel or miss work to obtain a new prescription or purchase alternative products not covered by their drug insurance.
 Public and private payers must find and list potentially more expensive alternative products.
 Health care practitioners also devote a significant amount of time and resources to managing drug shortages — resources that would be much better spend on improving patient care.
-We urge political parties to make this issue a priority in the upcoming election and outline a plan to ensure that Canada has a stable drug supply.
+We urge government to make this issue a priority and outline a plan to ensure that Canada has a stable drug supply.
 This is especially urgent considering U.S. plans to import Canadian medications, which could exacerbate shortages.

 - Research into the causes and solutions of drug supply issues